 - Thieves like to be as quiet as possible to avoid detection, so noisy gravel or shingle paths and driveways are advisable.

 Cheaper sheds of poor workmanship or sub-standard timber and construction, are immediately unstable and insecure, and susceptible to attack.

 Windows bring daylight into the shed, but also offer an opportunity for entry.
 Toughened/safety glass together with window bars are recommended.
 Many cheaper sheds use horticultural glass, which offers very little resistance and breaks easily.

-Steel bars can be mortised into the top and bottom window frames which mean that even if the glass does smash, nobody can climb through the windows.
+Steel bars can be mortised into the top and bottom window frames which means that even if the glass does smash, nobody can climb through the windows.

-If the thief can't unscrew the door and can't get through the windows of a heavy duty shed, then that only leaves the lock as a weak point.
+If the thief can't unscrew the door and can't get through the windows of a heavy-duty garden shed, then that only leaves the lock as a weak point.